mvp/uhubctl/README.md

 Basically what happens here is that kernel USB driver knows about power off, but doesn't send notification about it to udev.

-You can find workaround for this in article https://goo.gl/qfrmGK.
+You can find workaround for this issue in [this article](https://goo.gl/qfrmGK).

 #### _Power comes back on after few seconds on Linux_